-Weekly reviews on every activity are only the beginning.
+Weekly reviews on every activity is only the beginning.
 These reviews are based on customer metrics of individual activities- not sales units.
 Once again, customer experience is key and everyone from top to bottom follows this motto.

 In comparison, traditional budgeting gets out of sync with customers rather easily when the metrics are not updated in real time.
 The more the differences build up, the more difficult it is to adjust the budget later on, which creates a backlog.

 Depending on the product, quarterly reviews are usually not frequent enough, and this makes change harder on a practical level when the time comes.
-Top-down reviews focus on units and not enough on customer experience.
-If a company the size of Amazon can conduct real-time updates and weekly reviews, then there is no doubt that many others can learn from this as well.
+Top down reviews focus on units and not enough on customer experience.
+If a company the size of Amazon can conduct real time updates and weekly reviews, then there is no doubt that many others can learn from this as well.

-How did Amazon retain employees throughout the Great Resignation, with lower salaries and fewer incentives than competitors?
+How did Amazon retain employees throughout the Great Resignation, with lower salaries and less incentives than competitors?
 Why did they have a salary cap to begin with?
 Why does Amazon avoid individual bonus structures?
 And most importantly, how does this connect to their budgeting and planning?

 Jeff Bezos sums up the reasoning behind it: “What drives Amazon’s compensation strategy?...
 We pay very low cash compensation relative to most companies.
 We also have no incentive compensation of any kind.
 And the reason we don’t is because it is detrimental to teamwork.
 If you lose some people over this, you’re likely better off having it happen early”.